Field Trips

 Meets GSE S3L2

-REGISTRATION POLICY & FAQ
+REGISTRATION POLICY & FREQUENTLY ASKED QUESTIONS

-Thanks to the generosity of our corporate partners, a limited number of scholarships are available for Title 1 funded schools to attend field trips at the Nature Center.
+Thanks to the generosity of our corporate partners, a limited number of scholarships are available for Title 1-funded schools to attend field trips at the Nature Center.
 This funding provides a discount per student on all field trips.
 To initiate a Title 1 request, please contact Holly Loscavio, Program Director, or by calling the program office at (770) 394-3322.

 We can host up to 160 students per day.
 We recommend a maximum of 25 per class.
 If you have questions about your group, please call the Education Office.

-Field Trips may be scheduled for Monday through Friday beginning from 9:00 am to 4 pm from mid-August thru mid-May.
+Field Trips may be scheduled for Monday through Friday beginning from 9:00AM to 4:00PM from mid-August thru mid-May.
 Sorry, we cannot offer field trip programs during the summer months (June, July, mid-August ) due to our summer camp program.

 All teachers and chaperones are FREE – as is parking.